 - If given a bank routing number, look it up here.
 They are large PDF files

 but you can easily search within them with CTRL-F. Do not trust any text address you are given... the network only uses the routing number.
-I have seen a number given that was supposed
+Make sure it is local to the QTH of the seller.

 to be for a Canadian bank branch but actually resolved to an American bank in Boston.